 The moths have a pale patch under the hindwing, which can be used to distinguish them from Entometa fervens.

-The species is found over much of Australia, including:
+The species has been found over much of Australia, including:

 The eggs are small flattened spheres with a width of about 1 mm.
 They are pale brown mottled with white, and have brown tips.
 They are laid in irregular arrays of a dozen or so.